 - Management of the acute abdomen in primary care should focus on careful assessment to reach a differential diagnosis list, with close attention paid to symptoms and signs that may indicate a need to investigate the situation further in hospital.

 - The clinical scenario can change rapidly and conclusions previously reached by you or your colleagues may need to be revised as events evolve.
-A failure to be open-minded and revise a previous diagnosis is often at the heart of medicolegal claims relating to patients with an acute abdomen.

 - This article will concentrate on diagnosing the important causes of the acute abdomen in primary care/emergency department settings.